Van Loon median real estate price is $64,448, which is less expensive than 97.5% of Indiana neighborhoods and 98.2% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Gary, the Van Loon neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the Van Loon neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
+The Van Loon neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.
 Also of note, 72.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Van Loon neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 97.4% of all American neighborhoods.